jamesshore/quixote/ROADMAP.md

 ## To Do: Document width, height

-* remove methods, tests, implement SizeDescriptor
+* "How to create a descriptor" doc (for SizeDescriptor) -- integrate --
-  * SizeMultiple
+* DocumentSize
 * Changelog
 * API doc
-* "How to create a descriptor" doc (for SizeDescriptor)

 ## Future Features